18F/before-you-ship/_pages/security.md

 * back-end administrative functions
 * encryption

 ...then those features cannot be "relatively simple" but must in fact be *complete* before an authorization will be given.
-Note that the use of common web frameworks and 18F TLS standards resolves these issues in almost every case.
+Note that the use of common web frameworks and [18F HTTPS standards](https://github.com/18F/https) resolves these issues in almost every case.

 Lastly, make sure the `README` file in your repo is fully up to date and clearly explains what the system does and why at a high level.
 You should also include the above information in your `README`.